How do I get more traffic to my dealership?

 Dealership reviews not only have the power to influence consumer decisions but can strengthen a company’s credibility.
 Dealer reviews have the power to gain customer trust, and they encourage people to interact with the sales and service departments.
 Customer interaction ultimately leads to improved profits for the dealership.

 One of the best ways to encourage future customers to leave positive reviews?
 Respond to current ones.
-Not only does leaving an appreciate response show the original reviewer you’re thankful for their support.
+Not only does leaving an appreciative response show the original reviewer you’re thankful for their support.
 But it also makes that positive review stand out on your listing and influences people to leave their own reviews.